Understanding Tokens: A Complete Guide

 4. Check before you send, especially for automated workflows

 For one-off manual use, token counting isn’t critical.
 But for any automated pipeline — batch processing documents, running the same prompt across thousands of records — a small token miscalculation multiplies fast.
-Estimate your token volume before you scale up, not after the bill arrives.
+Estimate your token volume with the AI Model Cost Calculator before you scale up, not after the bill arrives.

 5. Use prompt caching where available

 Several providers offer discounted pricing (often up to 90% off) for input tokens that repeat across requests, such as a stable system prompt or a large reference document reused in every call.
-If your workload has any repeated context, check whether your provider supports caching — it can be a bigger cost lever than switching models entirely.
+If your workload has any repeated context, check whether your provider supports caching — it can be a bigger cost lever than switching models entirely — see the cost-to-performance analysis for a worked example of the savings.

 Frequently asked questions